Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Indianapolis Colts

-Andrew Luck proved he could play a full game while also taking hits in the Colts loss to Cincinnati on Sunday.
+Andrew Luck proved he could play a full game while also taking hits in the Colts' loss to Cincinnati on Sunday.
 Luck (shoulder) threw for 319 yards with two touchdowns and an interception in his first game since Jan.
 1, 2017.
 "His accuracy was good," coach Frank Reich said.
 "I thought he was really poised.
 I mean it was fun just seeing him for four quarters on the sideline.
 Seeing what they were doing.
-Adjusting."-- Mike Wells
+Adjusting." -- Mike Wells

 Luck throws two TDs, INT in loss to Bengals